-Part 2 Fees and Costs Template, example of annual fees and costs and Consumer Advisory Warning for Product Disclosure Statements

-Division 2 The fees and costs template for managed investment products
+Schedule 10 Disclosure of fees and other costsPart 2 Fees and Costs Template, example of annual fees and costs and Consumer Advisory Warning for Product Disclosure StatementsDivision 2 The fees and costs template for managed investment products

-[Name of managed investment product]
+[Name of managed i nvestment product 1

-Type of fee or cost Amount How and paid d when
+Type of fee or cost Amount How and when paid

+money moves in or

+out of the managed

+investment product

+Establishment fee

+The fee to open

+your investment

+Contribution fee 1

+The fee on each

+amount contributed

+to your investment

+Withdrawal fee 1

+The fee on each

+amount you take

+out of your

+investment

+Exit fee 1

 The fee to close

 your investment

 Management costs

 The fees and costs

 for managing your

 investment 1

 The amount you

 pay for specific

 investment options

 is shown at page

 [insert page

 number]

 Service fees 2

 Switching fee

 The fee for

 changing

 investment options

-- 1. This fee includes an amount payable to an adviser.
-(See Division 4, "Adviser remuneration" under the heading "Additional Explanation of Fees and Costs".) - 2.
-[If there are other service fees, such as advice fees or special request fees, include a cross-reference to the "Additional Explanation of Fees and Costs".]202A
+1. This fee includes an amount payable to an adviser.
+(See Division 4, "Adviser remuneration" under the heading "Additional Explanation of Fees and Costs".)

+2. [If there are other service fees, such as advice fees or special request fees, include a cross-reference to the "Additional Explanation of Fees and Costs".]

-Template for single fee structure-managed investment products
+202A Template for single fee structure-managed investment products